sbalaji1996/bench-blog-railsdecal/README.md

 	Comment: has text and belongs to a designated User

-	Sport: Exists as  a tag, posts will be under their designated sport
+	Blog: has many posts and belongs to a designated User

 Features: